-Ponte Sant' Angelo, thought by many to be the most beautiful bridge in Rome, gained its name long before it was adorned, in the 17th century, with ten marble angels.
+Ponte Sant' Angelo, thought by many (myself included) to be the most beautiful bridge in Rome, gained its name long before it was adorned, in the 17th century, with ten marble angels.
 It is, in fact, named after a single angel, which stands not on the bridge, but on the castle to which the bridge leads, namely the Castel Sant' Angelo.

 The bridge was also called Pons Sancti Petri, as it was used by pilgrims to reach St Peter's Basilica.